 Conducted emissions and conducted disturbances

-The tests check if such emissions coming from the electromagnetic field generated by the product may cause interference in a network.
+The tests check if such emissions generated by the product may cause interference in a network.
+The network may be AC mains distribution, a widely dispersed wired network or similar.

 AC mains port harmonics and flicker

-These measure the harmonic current of the main supply this testing is usually mandated for AC mains products in Europe, commonly referred to as simply “Harmonics’.
-AC voltage changes, voltage fluctuations and flicker testing is a test to ensure that the main power supply does not fluctuate too much while a machine is operating through various cycles or modes of operation.
+This measures the harmonic current of the main supply.
+This testing is usually mandated for AC mains products in Europe, commonly referred to as simply “Harmonics’.
+AC voltage changes, voltage fluctuations and flicker testing is a test to ensure that the main power supply does not fluctuate too much.
+Performed while a machine is operating through various cycles or modes of operation.
 This testing is usually mandated for AC mains products in Europe, commonly referred to as simply “Flicker’.

 Types of common EMC Immunity and susceptibility testing

-This is one of the most common simulation tests for the suitability of an electronic device to operate within a specified acceptable tolerance of performance when subjected to various types of simulated real world phenomena.
-These may be continuous phenomena or transient phenomena.
+This testing is the simulation for the suitability of an electronic device to operate within tolerance.
+A specified acceptable tolerance of performance, derived from the standard or manufacturer.
+Whilst subjected to various types of simulated real-world phenomena.
+These may be different types of immunity phenomena.

 Variable EMC Tests: EMC Bayswater